join-monster/join-monster/README.md

 })
 ```

 Elegant as this is, consider what happens if the user has 20 posts.
 That's one SQL query for the posts, and **20 more** for each post's set of comments.
 This is a total of at least 21 round-trips to the database (we haven't considered how we got the `User` data)!
 This could easily become a performance bottleneck.
-We've encountered the round-trip problem again.
+We've encountered the round-trip problem again (on the back-end instead of the client).
 GraphQL was supposed to give us a solution for this!

-Of course, it doesn't hvae to be done this way.
+Of course, it doesn't have to be done this way.
 Perhaps we can reduce the round-trips by doing the joins all at once in the `User` resolver.

 ```javascript
 const Query = new GraphQLObjectType({